BattletechModders/LowVisibility/README.md

   at (wrapper dynamic-method) BattleTech.UI.CombatHUD.Init_Patch1 (object,BattleTech.CombatGameState) <0x008fc>
   at BattleTech.UI.CombatUXCreator.OnInitializeContractComplete (MessageCenterMessage) <0x000c0>
   at MessageCenter.SendMessagesForType (MessageCenterMessageType,MessageCenterMessage) <0x00186>
-- [] eliminate sensor check impacting range
+- [x] eliminate sensor check impacting range
-- [] eliminate active probes having range; sensors are just sensors
+- [x] eliminate active probes having range; sensors are just sensors
-- [] BUG - TrySelectActor fires multiple times. *whimper* Change to just OnActivation, but maybe a prefix?
+- [x] BUG - TrySelectActor fires multiple times. *whimper* Change to just OnActivation, but maybe a prefix?
-- [] Add multiple ECM penalty to sensor check
+- [x] Add multiple ECM penalty to sensor check
 - [] Validate functionality works with saves - career, campaign, skirmish
 - [] BUG - Debuff icons don't update when the sensor lock check is made, they only update after movement.
 Force an update somehow?
 - [] BUG - Tactics skill should influence chassis name, blip type (CombatNameHelper, LineOfSightPatches)
 - [] BUG - Weapons summary shown when beyond sensors range
+- [] BUG - Status buffs shown on low-end checks.
+Should be on 8+.
 - [] BUG - Units disappear from view in some cases.
 Doesn't appear related to the previous behavior, but is related.
-- [] BUG - Enemies and neutral share vision currently.
+- [x] BUG - Enemies and neutral share vision currently.
 Probably want to split that?
 - [] Component damage should eliminate ECM, AP, Stealth bonuses
 - [] ```lv_shared_spotter``` tag on pilots to share LOS
 - [] Implement ```lv-mimetic_m``` which represents reduces visibility if you don't move